tencentyun/intlcloud-documents/yehe_doc/网络与CDN/NAT 网关/操作指南/管理 SNAT 规则_intl_en.md

 1. On the SNAT rule tab, click **Edit** on the right side of SNAT rule entry to enter the dialog box.
 ![]()
 2. Modify the public IP address or description, and click **Submit**.
-3. Click the pencil icon next to **Description** of the selected SNAT rule to directly modify its description.
+3. Click the pencil icon next to “Description” of the selected SNAT rule to directly modify its description.
     ![]()

 ## Querying SNAT Rules